Truckee Brain Injury Lawyer

 - Concussion: A concussion results from a blow to the head.
 The most common reasons for this are falls, car accidents, and playing sports.
 Intentional assault can also initiate a concussion.
 This injury can range in intensity, depending on the type of impact.
 Frequent symptoms are confusion, headache, memory loss, and nausea with and without vomiting.
 Mild concussion symptoms can resolve after six months and are generally treated with analgesics and rest.
 More intense concussions can take longer to resolve, and even fewer have persistent symptoms for years.

-- Subdural hematoma: A strong blow to the head can result in blood pooling below the dura, a protective membrane surrounding the brain.
-The blood results from torn blood vessels and can put pressure on the brain.
+- Subdural hematoma: A solid blow to the head can result in blood pooling below the dura, a protective membrane surrounding the brain.
+The blood results from torn blood vessels and can pressure the brain.
 This pressure is responsible for confusion, loss of consciousness, memory loss, vomiting, headache, and slurred speech.
 The symptoms can occur immediately or weeks later.
-The latter occurs most often in older individuals, where it may take a month before any observable symptoms are seen.
+The latter occurs most often in older individuals, which may take months before any observable symptoms are seen.
 Older individuals have a greater propensity for subdural hematomas, and even a low-intensity impact can cause it due to the fragility of the blood vessels.
 Patients on blood thinners have the greatest risk.
 In some cases, the symptoms resolve, but most people with a subdural hematoma require surgical intervention.
 Without removing the pressure on the brain, death can ensue.

-- Hemorrhage: If blood appears in the subarachnoid space, another protective membrane, or within the brain tissue itself, the patient is diagnosed with an intracranial bleed.
+- Hemorrhage: If blood appears in the subarachnoid space, another protective membrane, or within the brain tissue, the patient is diagnosed with an intracranial bleed.
 The accumulation of blood can cause severe headaches and vomiting.
 Without surgical intervention, the patient will die.

 - Edema: Any brain injury can cause inflammation, and this results in edema of the brain.
-The edema is extremely dangerous to proper function, and it must be removed.
+The edema is extremely dangerous to proper function and must be removed.
 This is done with certain drugs or surgery.

 - Diffuse axonal injury: This is a hazardous brain injury, causing interference with neuron transmission.
 It can lead to death or permanent disability.

 Diagnosing a brain injury requires an examination by a medical professional.
-If an accident causes a brain injury, it is best to visit the hospital or a private physician as soon as possible.
+If an accident causes a brain injury, visiting the hospital or a private physician as soon as possible is best.
 A thorough neurological exam and a CT scan are the cornerstones in arriving at a diagnosis.

 Watch the YouTube video below to understand more about traumatic brain injuries.Paying for a Brain Injury

-I am Ed Smith, a Truckee brain injury lawyer.
 After suffering a trauma to the head, you need the insight an experienced attorney can provide.
-Call us at (530) 392-9400 or (800) 404-5400 to obtain free and friendly advice.
+Call us at (530) 392-9400 or (800) 404-5400 for free and friendly advice.
 Our legal team will provide compassionate service to procure the compensation you deserve.
+See our past cases of Settlements and Verdicts.